 The Pleyel Society stages concerts and matinees on a regular basis in memory of Ignaz Josef Pleyel, the most popular composer in Europe around the year 1800.
 At Haus der Musik in Grafenwörth there are concerts held throughout the year.

 Art to appreciate

 At the Monastery of the Friar Minors in Tulln the focus is on alternating exhibitions of visual arts from different centuries.
 Hundertwasser’s ship “Regentag” is at anchor in the harbor behind the monastery.
 It was once the home and workplace of the well-known Austrian artist Friedensreich Hundertwasser.
-Visitors obtain an authentic insight into the artist’s life on a tour of this vessel.

 City and life in the region

 The cities along the Danube are places that attract culture lovers and adventurers.
 Strolling, looking and enjoying: The cities along the Danube tell interesting stories.
 Painters, writers and thinkers have found inspiration here during all periods of history.
 Today visitors are enchanted by the cityscapes so full of atmosphere and by the general attitude toward life: openness to stimuli and excitement yet acceptance of rest and leisure.

 Numerous fountains, the Danube promenade, the newly redone main square – Tulln is impressive for its special ambience and myriad places of interest.
 The charnel and the Gothic parish church are witnesses to times long past.
 The Egon Schiele Museum showcases paintings of the famous painter Egon Schiele, who grew up in Tulln.
 Other sights well-worth visiting are the Roman Museum and the exhibitions in the Monastery of the Friars Minor and GARTEN TULLN.
 In the summer, music and cabaret can be enjoyed on Donaubühne, the open-air stage on the river.